 Oregon’s Groundbreaking Approach to Legal Licensure Paves Way for Other States

-In November, Oregon made history by becoming the first U.S. state to implement a non-exam, performance-based pathway to licensure through a program called Supervised Practice Portfolio Examination (SSPE), which is available to graduates across the state.
+In November, Oregon made history by becoming the first U.S. state to implement a non-exam, performance-based pathway to legal licensure through a program called Supervised Practice Portfolio Examination (SSPE), which is available to graduates across the state.
 Starting next month, aspiring lawyers will have the opportunity to obtain a legal license after successful completion of a period of practice under an approved supervisor and evaluation by the Oregon Board of Bar Examiners.

 The Oregon Alternatives to the Exam (ATE) Task Force, responsible for spearheading this groundbreaking initiative, will be given IAALS’ Rebuilding Justice Award next week.
 Joanna Perini-Abbott, Executive Director of the Lewis & Clark Advocacy Center, will accept the award on behalf of the task force.
 She will be joined by task force members Oregon Supreme Court Chief Justice Meagan Flynn and Oregon State Bar CEO Helen Hierschbiel for a fireside chat discussing new pathways for lawyer licensure.